kcmerrill/crush/README.md

 Submitting a message is as simple as GET/POST request.
 If you only need the id, there is no need to post a body.
 However, posting a body will be the messages `value`.
 Retreiving a message is as simple as `GET /topicname`.

 In the following example, we'll create a message(and topic too!).
 The topic is `nemo-characters` with a new message. `message.id = "crush"` and `message.value = "the turtle"`.
-Easy PZ.

 ### Submit message